Applications for Harvard Horizons will open in September 2023.

 No, recommendation letters may be submitted up to one week after the application close date.

-Beginning in the spring term, the Harvard Horizons scholars meet in groups and individually on Friday afternoons, weekly or bi-weekly, as they prepare for the Harvard Horizons symposium.
+Beginning in the spring term, the Harvard Horizons scholars meet in groups and individually on Friday afternoons, weekly or bi-weekly as they prepare to deliver a five-minute talk from the stage of Sanders Theatre during the Harvard Horizons symposium.
 Several afternoon-long rehearsals are planned.
-Scholars also meet individually with faculty mentors; how often is determined by the scholar and mentor.
+Scholars also meet individually with their faculty fellow mentors; how often is determined by the scholar and mentor.

 Harvard Horizons was conceived by Shigehisa Kuriyama, Reischauer Institute Professor of Cultural History and chair of the Department of East Asian Languages and Literatures.
-The endeavor is supported by the GSAS, under the leadership of Dean Xiao-Li Meng.
+The first symposium took place in 2013.
+The endeavor is supported by GSAS, first under the leadership of Dean Xiao-Li Meng and now Dean Emma Dench.
 Harvard Horizons benefits from the support and encouragement of the Faculty of Arts and Sciences, the Office of the Provost, and the Office of the President.

 GSAS is grateful to Stephen Blyth, who earned a PhD in statistics from Harvard in 1992, for establishing a Dean's Innovation Fund that provided support for Harvard Horizons; to the staff of the Derek Bok Center, who have generously committed the time and resources that make Harvard Horizons a successful program; and for the commitment of the Harvard Horizons Faculty Fellows, who play a critical role in selecting the Harvard Horizons scholars each year.